Kietyo/KorgeMultiplayerDemo/README.md

 https://youtu.be/ubNeTW8fhoo

+## Project Directory Structure

+**Server:** Contains server code.
+Built using the Ktor framework.

+**KorgeClient:** Contains client code for connecting to the server.
+Built using the Korge framework.

+**GameLogic:** The term `GameLogic` is a misnomer, this is more like a bunch of shared files that're used between the `Server` and `KorgeClient` code.

 ## How to deploy locally

 1. Build gamelogic code so that the code is accessible via mavenLocal().
 In Intellij's Gradle menu,